-Stockholders who, in accordance with Rule 14a-8 of the Exchange Act, wish to present proposals at our 2024 Annual Meeting of Stockholders (the "2024 Annual Meeting") and wish to have those proposals included in the proxy materials to be distributed by us in connection with our 2024 Annual Meeting must submit their proposals to the Company at the physical address provided below on or before , 2024 (120 before the date this Proxy Statement released to stockholders in connection with the Annual Meeting).
+Stockholders who, in accordance with Rule 14a-8 of the Exchange Act, wish to present proposals at our 2024 Annual Meeting of Stockholders (the "2024 Annual Meeting") and wish to have those proposals included in the proxy materials to be distributed by us in connection with our 2024 Annual Meeting must submit their proposals to the Company at the physical address provided below on or before December 26, 2023 (120 days before the anniversary date of this Proxy Statement's release to stockholders in connection with the Annual Meeting).
 Any such proposal must meet the requirements set forth in the rules and regulations of the SEC, including Rule 14a-8, in order for such proposal to be eligible for inclusion in our 2024 proxy statement.